Southern Nazarene Crimson Storm: Baseball

 Baseball came back to SNU in 1997 after almost a 20-year hiatus.
 Made in to the regional tournament in 2007 under coach Scott Selby.
 SNU recorded their first ever win in a regional that year, upsetting the nationally ranked Oklahoma City University Stars.
 Also in 2007, a new coach took over the Storm, Elliot Johnson.
 SNU's baseball team plays all of its home games at the Caulde and Betty Cypert Athletic Complex.

 Men's basketball

 Basketball has had a long tradition of excellence at SNU.
-The Crimson Storm, at the time the BNC Redskins, won the National Championship in 1981 NAIA Division I men's basketball tournament, and were the National Runner-Up in the 1998 NAIA Division I men's basketball tournament.
-They appeared in the NAIA Tournament 11 times.
+The Crimson Storm, at the time the Bethany Nazarene Redskins, won the national championship in 1981, and were the national runner-up in 1998.
+They appeared in the NAIA tournament eleven times.

 Women's basketball

-Have the most wins in NAIA Women's basketball history taking home the National Tournament title 7 times and are 4 times in a row.
-Most recent championship was 2013.
+Have the most wins in NAIA women's basketball history taking home the national tournament title seven times and have won four times in a row.
+Their most recent championship was 2013.